How to stop Chrome battery drain on Mac

 7. Find heavy memory consumers on your Mac

-The app I've mentioned earlier, CleanMyMac X, has another setting that disables hidden background apps because not all apps can be switched off manually.
+The app I've mentioned earlier, CleanMyMac, has another feature that disables hidden background apps because not all apps can be switched off manually.
+You can do this in the CleanMyMac Menu available in your Menu Bar.

 8. Turn off automatic syncing